grain-lang/grain-lang.org/src/guide/lists.md

 let strings = ["foo", "bar", "baz"]
 ```

-Lists in Grain are linked lists, so if we'd like to add a new item to a list, we add it to the front:
+Lists in Grain are linked lists, so if we'd like to add a new item to a list, the preferred way is to add it to the front, which we can do with the spread syntax (`...`):

 ```grain
 let twoThree = [2, 3]